Human rights in the United States

 In the United States, human rights consists of a series of rights which are legally protected by the Constitution of the United States (particularly by the Bill of Rights), but other amendments also, particularly XIV and XIII, state constitutions, treaty and customary international law, legislation enacted by Congress and state legislatures, and state referendums and citizen's initiatives.
 The Federal Government has, through a ratified constitution, guaranteed unalienable rights to its citizens and (to some degree) non-citizens.
 These rights have evolved over time through constitutional amendments, legislation, and judicial precedent.
 Along with the rights themselves, the portion of the population which has been granted these rights has been expanded over time.
 Within the United States, federal courts have jurisdiction over international human rights laws.

-The United States has been ranked on human rights by various organizations.
-For example, the Freedom in the World index lists the United States 59th out of 210 countries and territories for civil and political rights, with 83 out of 100 points as of 2023; the Press Freedom Index, published by Reporters Without Borders, put the U.S. 55th out of 180 countries in 2024, the Democracy Index, published by the Economist Intelligence Unit, classifies the United States as a "flawed democracy".
-Numerous human rights issues exist in the country.

-Despite progressive views within the United States, ongoing societal challenges exist, including discrimination and violence against LGBTQ people, anti-LGBTQ legislation, and limitations on abortion access.
+The Freedom in the World index published by U.S. based NGO Freedom House lists the United States 59th out of 210 countries and territories for civil and political rights, with 83 out of 100 points as of 2023; the Press Freedom Index, published by Reporters Without Borders, put the U.S. 64th out of 180 countries in 2026, the Democracy Index, published by the Economist Intelligence Unit, classifies the United States as a "flawed democracy".
+Numerous human rights issues exist in the country, including discrimination and violence against LGBTQ people, anti-LGBTQ legislation, and limitations on abortion access.
 Issues surrounding Missing and Murdered Indigenous Women, asylum seekers, poverty, working class rights, foreign policy, and arbitrary arrest and detention are ongoing.
-Gun violence remains a major problem, and there are restrictions on the right to protest in multiple states.
-Excessive use of force by police disproportionately affects Black individuals.